 All array elements display on a new grid.
 You can view, add or delete the elements here.
 Click the collection name to jump back to the collection grid.

 Move Columns

-- Click on the column header and hold down the left mouse button. - Move the pointer to the desired location. - Release the mouse and the column will move.
+- 1. Click on the column header and hold down the left mouse button. - 2.
+Move the pointer until a double black line appears in the desired location. - 3.
+Release the mouse and the column will move.